Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Phase 2 (Build) sets thresholds.

-Metrics without action triggers = vanity
+Metrics without action triggers are vanity.

-Client health below 7/10 = churn risk
+Client health below 7/10 signals churn risk.

 Phase 3 (Review) creates rhythm.

-Back to Zara.
-Stuck at $96K/month tracking 47 useless metrics.
+Back to Zara, stuck at $96K/month tracking 47 useless metrics.

 Starting situation: